 You can only buy them with the M1 Mac (for now?) but you can use them (with Touch ID!) on other M1 Macs, or just as BT keyboards (no Touch ID) on Intel Macs/other devices. https://t.co/mOOp5mbmg2— Rene Ritchie (@reneritchie) April 20, 2021

-On other Macs or Windows PCs, you can apparently use the keyboard as a conventional Bluetooth keyboard.
-This is likely to also apply to iOS devices.
+On other Macs or Windows PCs, you can use the keyboard as a conventional Bluetooth keyboard but the Touch ID key will not function for Touch ID.
+The same is likely to also apply to iOS devices.

 Magic Keyboard with Touch ID colours

 The entry-level 24in iMac comes in fewer colour options and therefore so do the accompanying keyboards.
 You have the choice of blue, green, pink and silver.
 It doesn't appear to be possible to choose an alternative keyboard colour (and we're not sure why anyone would want to).

 The other 24in iMacs include the additional options of yellow, orange and purple.